Gwalior Fort: Jain temples

 There are around 1500 idols on the Gopachal Hill, which includes the size from 6 inch to 57 feet in height.
-All the idols are carved by cutting the hilly rocks (rock carving) and are very artistic.
-Most of the idols were built in 1341–1479, during the period of King Dungar Singh and Keerti Singh of Tomar dynasty.

-Here is a very beautiful and miraculous colossus of Bhagwan Parsvanath in padmasan posture 42 feet in height & 30 feet in breadth.
-It is said that in 1527, Mughal emperor Babar after occupying the fort ordered his soldiers to break the idols, when soldiers stroked on the thumb, a miracle was seen and invaders were compelled to run away.
-In the period of Mughals the idols were destroyed, broken fragments of those idols are spread here and there in the fort.

-Main colossus of this Kshetra is Parsvanatha's, 42 feet high and 30 feet wide.
-Together with the place of precept by Bhagwan Parsvanath.
-This is also the place where Shri 1008 Supratishtha Kevali attained nirvana.
-There are 26 Jain temples more on this hill.
+Gopachal hosts a statue of Bhagwan Parsvanath in padmasan posture 42 feet in height & 30 feet in breadth.
+This is also the place where Shri 1008 Supratishtha Kevali was traditionally believed to have attained nirvana.
+There are 26 more Jain temples on this hill.

-Mughal Invasion : In 1527, Babur army attacked Gwalior Fort and de-faced these statues.
+Mughal Invasion: In 1527, Babur army attacked Gwalior Fort and de-faced these statues.
 In spite of invasion the early Jaina sculptures of Gwalior have survived in fairly good condition so that their former splendour is not lost.

-Teli ka mandir
+Teli Temple

 The Teli ka Mandir is a Hindu temple built by the Pratihara emperor Mihira Bhoja.

 It is the oldest part of the fort and has a blend of south and north Indian architectural styles.
 Within the rectangular structure is a shrine with no pillared pavilions (mandapa) and a South Indian barrel-vaulted roof on top.
 It has a masonry tower in the North Indian Nagara architectural style with a barrel vaulted roof 25 m in height.
-The niches in the outer walls once housed statues but now have chandrashalas (horseshoe arches) ventilator openings in the north Indian style.
-The chandrashala has been compared to the trefoil, a honeycomb design with a series of receding pointed arches within an arch.
+The niches in the outer walls once housed statues but now have Chandrashalas (horseshoe arches) ventilator openings in the north Indian style.
+The Chandrashala has been compared to the trefoil, a honeycomb design with a series of receding pointed arches within an arch.
 The entrance door has a torana or archway with sculpted images of river goddesses, romantic couples, foliation decoration and a Garuda.
 The vertical bands on either side of the door are decorated in a simple fashion with figures that are now badly damaged.
 Above the door are a small grouping of discs representing the dama laka (finial) of a shikhara.
-The temple was originally dedicated to Vishnu.
+The temple was originally dedicated to Shakti.
 It was extensively damaged during Muslim raids, then restored into a Shiva temple by installing a liṅga, while keeping the Vaishnava motifs such as the Garuda.
 It was refurbished between 1881 and 1883.